Pinterest Pixel

 Convert Date to Text

-How can I retain my date’s original formatting when converting to text?
+How to retain my date’s original formatting when converting to text?

 To retain the original formatting of a date when converting to text in Excel, use the TEXT function and specify the desired format code.
 For example, =TEXT(A1,"mm/dd/yyyy") will keep the original “month/day/year” format.
 Just make sure to match the format code to the date style they need.

-What if I need to reconvert text back into a date format?
+How to convert text to a date format?

-How do I convert a date to TEXT on a spreadsheet?
+How to convert a date to TEXT on a spreadsheet?

 On your spreadsheet, to convert a date to TEXT, use the TEXT function.
 Enter =TEXT(cell_reference, "format_code") into a cell, replace cell_reference with the date cell, and format_code with the desired text format for the date, such as “dd-mm-yyyy”.
 Hit Enter, and you’re set!